EshanTrivedi21/Git-CheatSheet/Md/Cheatsheet_MD.md

 or

-    $ git push origin branchname
+    $ git pull origin branchname

-SOLVE MERGE CONFLICTS IF ANY
+*SOLVE MERGE CONFLICTS IF ANY*

 <br/>